dadamvince/dadamvince.github.io/_projects/4_project.md

 analysis that will give us a bird’s eye view of the evolution of the transactions using mobile money through time.</p>

+div
+{text-align:justify/left/right/center;
+text-justify:
-<p align="justify"> This project is part of an international network of research with the goal of investigating the digital currencies in central banks.
-The Laboratoire d'Economie Rouen Normandie</p><p>([LERN](https://lern.univ-rouen.fr/le-laboratoire-0)) of the University of Rouen leads this general project.</p>
+This project is part of an international network of research with the goal of investigating the digital currencies in central banks.
+The Laboratoire d'Economie Rouen Normandie</p><p>([LERN](https://lern.univ-rouen.fr/le-laboratoire-0)) of the University of Rouen leads this general project.
+}